But, if a volunteer asks me to credit them, I credit them as they wish.

 It is extremely easy to use the Unity engine to quickly produce a simple game prototype that superficially resembles Yandere Simulator; to quickly replicate the surface-level aspects of Yandere Sim, such as "Schoolgirl walking around a school" and "Student turns into ragdoll after being stabbed."
 These are beginner-level tasks that anyone with access to the Unity engine can do without any effort.

 When someone says "I re-created Yandere Simulator in two weeks!" what they are really saying is that they copy-pasted a bunch of my game's assets into a Unity project and then made a character walk around a school environment, creating the flimsy illusion that they are developing a game.
-And there are actually people who are gullible enough to fall for it.
-Ridiculous.
+And, sadly, there are actually people who are gullible enough to fall for that illusion.
+The situation is actually pretty ridiculous.

 Aside from that, though, it's worth mentioning that anyone building a Yandere Sim clone using assets ripped from Yandere Sim is treading in very dangerous legal territory.